 Spanning over 1800sqm, the house consists of something like 50 monastic guest rooms, a large salon with no windows just a bizarre geometric skylight, a top floor covered swimming pool, a squash court, an athletic centre to the pursuit of physical fitness, precious artworks and furniture by Marcel Breuer and a triangular Cubist garden designed by Gabriel Guevrekian.

-The de Noailles’s art collection was vast and exquisite with works by Max Ernst, Man Ray, Francis Picabia, Giorgio de Chirico, Salvador Dali, Yves Tanguy, Goya, Mondrian.
+The art collection of the de Noailles was vast and exquisite with works by Max Ernst, Man Ray, Francis Picabia, Giorgio de Chirico, Salvador Dali, Yves Tanguy, Goya, Mondrian.
 With far-ranging vision, the Vicomtesse kept the engine of innovation running among the Surrealists.
 The Villa is an avant-garde masterpiece of the 20th Century and was an artistic hub for the rich and famous, a perfect meeting place for contemporary art and flamboyant artists.

 The interior was created by Jean-Michel Frank, who once said: “The last touch of elegance is elimination”.